Pricing

 • Damaged products

-If a product arrives to the customer damaged, you can do an evaluation to see if it’s worth trying to make a repair and then resell the product, depending on its value.
+If a product arrives to the customer damaged, you can evaluate photos or videos of the item to see if it’s worth trying to make a repair and then resell the product, depending on its value.
 If the product isn’t able to be repaired, or if the repair cost is more than it’s worth to ship back and resell the product, you should consider offering a returnless refund.

 • Worn products